diegolucasilva/insurance-advisor-service/README.md

 # insurance-advisor-service
-Service responsible for generating a customized insurance profile for users' specific needs according to their entries
+Service responsible for generating a customized insurance profile for users' specific needs according to their entries.

 ## Main Architectural Components